Resilient

 Our confidence in this score:

-The career of a religious worker is considered "Stable" because it relies heavily on personal and human connections, which AI cannot replicate.
-While AI tools can help with administrative tasks like organizing lists and answering basic questions, they cannot provide the empathy, moral guidance, and community bonding that are essential in spiritual work.
+This career is labeled as "Resilient" because the core tasks of religious workers, such as providing spiritual guidance, empathy, and personal counseling, rely heavily on human connection and emotional intelligence, which AI cannot replicate.
+While AI can help with administrative tasks like organizing lists or answering basic questions, it cannot replace the deep, personal interactions that are essential in religious work.

 Read full analysis